 What do you mean by Device-to-Device (D2D) Connectivity?

-D2D means your phone links and exchanges data with other phones in close proximity, without requiring Internet connectivity, and without spending any of your cellular data or requiring a public WiFi hotspot with Internet connectivity.
+D2D means your phone links and exchange data with other phones in close proximity, without requiring Internet connectivity, and without spending any of your 4G data or requiring a public WiFi hotspot with Internet connectivity.

 What data do you collect?

 The only statistics that DataHop collect from its users are the transfer times and location.
 However all this information is anonymized and there is no record linking users id.

 Is DataHop a platform for video delivery only?